Geek4IT/Geek4IT.github.io/_posts/2014-3-30-Effective-Java.md

 ISBN: 0321356683 READ: 2014-03-30 RATING: 9/10

-I spent a week on this book,nice read：）
+I spent a week on this book,nice read：）,this book give you the best practices,every chapter focus on different best pratice about java,if you have known the basic of java,you should definitly read this book.

 ##Creating and Destroying Objects